Thursday, Jun 25, 2026

 What is the most challenging feature of the entire trip?

+“As we were staying in the jungle in a tented accommodation with Hippos and Crocodiles in a small stream that was running just outside our tents,” he said.
 “Honestly, it is all about being at the right place at the right time.
-Having the right gear – Makes all the difference in terms of catching / freezing action,” Sushant said.
+Having the right gear – Makes all the difference in terms of catching / freezing action,” Sushant says.

 ” Considering modern cameras are quite easy to operate but having said that the higher you go the more complicated they get,” the 48-year-old photographer said.

-“In Amboseli, we had elephants walking right next to the property & the size of the elephants in Amboseli are something else.
+“In Amboseli, we had elephants walking right next to the property and the size of the elephants in Amboseli are something else.
 There are a lot of water bodies within the park so its excellent for birding there were flocks of Flamingos and Great white Pelicans with lots of other birds including a variety of raptors and owls,” Sushant said.

 “Seeing Mount Kilimanjaro reminded me of the Indian jungles where the big cats play hide n seek, while it was right in front of us we could get a glimpse of the peak for just a small window of 15 mins before the clouds magically wrapped around it and said the show is over,” he said.